mikeybeck/github-deploy/README.md

 ### 1. Full synchronization ###

-The script runs in this mode when it is accessed through the web-server and has the `setup` GET parameter specified in the URL (`deploy.php?setup=my-project-name`).
+The script runs in this mode when it is accessed through the web-server and has the `setup` GET parameter specified in the URL (`index.php?setup=my-project-name`).
 In this mode, the script will get the full repository from GitHub and deploy it locally.
 This is achieved through getting a zip archive of the project, extracting it locally and copying its contents over to the project location specified in the configuration file.
 This operation mode does not necessarily need a webhook to be defined in GitHub for the project and is generally suited for initial set-up of projects that will be kept in sync with this script.